-We estimate that the net proceeds from the sale of shares of common stock in this offering will be approximately \$\\$\text{million}\$, based on an assumed initial public offering price of \$\\$\text{per share}\$, which is the midpoint of the estimated price range set forth on the cover of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$\\$\text{million based}\$ on an assumed initial public offering price of \$\\$\text{per share}\$, which is the midpoint of the estimated price range set forth on the cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of common stock in this offering will be approximately \$158.3 million, based on the initial public offering price of \$20.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$182.5 million based on the initial public offering price of \$20.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 The principal purposes of this offering are to repay existing indebtedness, for acquisitions, for working capital and other general corporate purposes, which may include the hiring of additional personnel and capital expenditures, to establish a public market for our common stock and to facilitate our future access to the public capital markets.
-We intend to use approximately \$30 million of the net proceeds from this offering to repay borrowings outstanding under the Term Loan Credit Agreement, among certain of our subsidiaries, Brightwood Loan Services, LLC and the other lenders party thereto, which matures on May 12, 2022 and bears an interest rate of LIBOR plus 850 basis points and the Base Rate (as defined therein) plus 750 basis points; provided, that at such time that the Total Net Leverage Ratio (as defined therein) is less than 5.50:1.00, the interest rate shall be LIBOR plus 700 basis points or the Base Rate plus 600 basis points.
-After this offering, we also plan to refinance the balance of our borrowings outstanding under the Encina Credit Facility.
+We intend to use the net proceeds from this offering to repay borrowings outstanding under the Term Loan Agreement, among certain of our subsidiaries, Brightwood Loan Services, LLC and the other lenders party thereto, which matures on May 12, 2022 and bears an interest rate of LIBOR plus 850 basis points and the Base Rate (as defined therein) plus 750 basis points; provided, that at such time that the Total Net Leverage Ratio (as defined therein) is less than 5.50:1.00, the interest rate shall be LIBOR plus 700 basis points or the Base Rate plus 600 basis points.
+We also intend to use the net proceeds from this offering to paydown and refinance our borrowings under the Encina Credit Facility, among certain of our subsidiaries, Encina Business Credit, LLC and the other lenders party thereto, which matures on the earlier of (i) July 11, 2022, or (ii) 90 days prior to the scheduled maturity date of the Term Loan Agreement, and bears variable interest rates based on certain U.S. and Canadian-based interest rates plus an applicable margin, which is determined by the average daily amount available for borrowing under the Encina Credit Facility for an applicable period.
+We also intend to use the net proceeds from this offering to repay the PPP Loan which matures on April 7, 2022 and bears an interest rate of 1% per annum.
+See "Description of Our Indebtedness" for more information.